Documents, certificates and letters available at British embassy in Egypt.

 - administer an affirmation (for marriage purposes only)

 - prepare a local burial permission letter

 What to bring to your appointment

 See the individual services below for details of supporting documents to bring.
 Make sure you have acceptable proof of identity, and payment for any fees.
 See the full list of consular fees

-We accept payment by Visa, Visa Electron, MasterCard, or cash in the local currency on the day of the appointment.
+We accept payment by Visa, Visa Electron, or MasterCard.

 Proof of identity